blegas78/autoSplitters/readme-HZD.md

   - Enforcing a refresh rate of 30fps
 - Added support for the german language

-## Problems/Issues/Known Issues specific to this load remover
+## Problems/Issues specific to this load remover

 ###### none so far